outofink/outofink/README.md

 A few things I'm working on at the moment:

 - [Morfix Lite](https://github.com/outofink/morfix-lite) - An extremely lightweight front-end alternative for Morfix.
-- [Notes](https://github.com/outofink/notes) - My notes from school, written in LaTeX, formatted for the web.
+- [Notes](https://github.com/outofink/notes) - My notes for university, written in Markdown + LaTeX math, rendered for the web.
 - [Shades](https://github.com/outofink/shades) - A simple yet addicting color geussing game.